 If we are not able to find an image of the ship we might be able to supply details of where it was built, which could help in locating the shipbuilding archives, which may contain illustrations of the vessel.

 Almost certainly not.
-While Liverpool vessels were responsible for shipping thousands of Africans across the Atlantic to plantations in the Americas during the years of the slave trade, relatively few Africans made it as far as Liverpool.
+While Liverpool vessels were responsible for shipping thousands of enslaved Africans across the Atlantic to plantations in the Americas during the years of the transatlantic slave trade, relatively few Africans made it as far as Liverpool.
 They were generally sold in America and the ships were loaded with cargoes like cotton, sugar and tobacco before returning to Liverpool.
-The few Africans who were brought to Liverpool came as domestic servants as it was considered fashionable amongst the upper classes to have a black servant.
+The few Africans who were brought to Liverpool came as domestic servants as it was considered fashionable amongst the upper classes to have a Black servant.
 Some Africans also came to the city as seamen: the Davenport collection features wage books listing Africans as crewmembers.

 The ‘shackles', which do exist in several waterfront cellars, are actually simple metal rings.
 The quickest and easiest way to lower cask goods into a shallow basement was by the technique known as 'parbuckling'.
 Two ropes secured to rings in the basement wall are passed over the top of the cask, which is then rolled down the wall under control by a man on each of the ropes.
 When you consider the variety of goods that used to be packed in casks you understand why there were lots of 'slave rings' in Liverpool cellars.

 Further information about the transatlantic slave trade and Liverpool's involvement is on the International Slavery Museum website.